agateau/devo/README.md

 ### `devo-run`

-Run a command using a specified overlay:
+Run a command using a specific overlay:

     devo-run work mytool arg1 arg2